 – Nonverbal Communication or Kinesics

 – Languages do change and develop with culture *

 -- historical relationships between languages

-– Sapir / Whorf Hypothesis - each language uniquely shapes perception, and to some extent reality, for its speakers. (each language provides a unique vocabulary with unique definitions along with a unique grammar structure; emphasizing some of our world, deemphasizing other parts.
+– Sapir / Whorf Hypothesis - each language uniquely shapes perception, and to some extent reality, for its speakers.
+Each language provides a unique vocabulary with unique definitions along with a unique grammar structure; emphasizing some of our world, deemphasizing other parts.

-– Sociolinguistics – is what we can learn about a culture from their language alone.
+– Sociolinguistics – is what we can learn about a culture from their

 Terms relating to Language & Culture